UPDATE 1/11/2015 - I have posted some updates to the current process to reflect: http://www.forexfactory.com/showthre...64#post7983964

-No major changes to the approach, so Post #1 is still a must read. - p.s.sorry about the fonts - the editor is not playing nice!
+No major changes to the approach, Post #1 is still a must read. - p.s.sorry about the fonts - the editor was not playing nice!
 Indicators at the end of this post are still good - you can always check and see any latest versions in the paperclip

 Add-Ons are very much down to personal risk tolerance and account / money management, so the basic rules will apply as to how many trades you have open and what percentage of your account is at risk.

 To date I have yet to see a successful EA with supporting evidence of a trade explorer, so until that happens, I am staying with manual trading - most of the folks posting trade explorers accounts on FF run well for a while and then seem to blow up, so not sure if these are serious long term investors or just folks playing with high risk strategies - beware.

 Start with reading this post and the referenced posts and you should be on the right track.

 Following on from the outstanding success of Eelfranz - Big E's Trading Made Simple forum, and X-Man's Super Simple System - several traders have requested a new thread be set up for TMS trading with Day Charts only.